Onkaparinga Valley Football Club: Club Song

+We are the onkas Dinky di.

 Club history

 The Onkaparinga Valley Football Club was founded in 1967 at the same time as the amalgamation of the Hills Central Football League and the Torrens Valley Football League to form the current Hills Football League.
 The Onkaparinga Football Club joined with the Woodside Football Club to form the Onkaparinga Valley Football Club.
 In 1977 the OVFC became the only club in the HFL to own their headquarters, with the changerooms and lounging area built the following year in 1978.
 That same year saw the Bulldogs win their first premiership over Heathfield-Aldgate and won their second premiership in 1994.
 Their 1978 premiership ended Heathfield-Aldgate's hopes of leaving the HFL having won eight consecutive premierships.

 The club plays its games in the town of Balhannah but Woodside Oval has always remained the training ground for junior teams.
 The red, white and blue colours of the former Woodside FC were the chosen colours for the new club with the Bulldog becoming the club nickname and adopted symbol.

 The Onkaparinga Valley Bulldogs still continue to field senior and junior teams in Division 1 of the Hills Football League.